 The current AP MLD shall transfer the context (see 37.12.4 (Context)) that is required for enabling operations with the target AP MLD.
 The context that can be transferred or renegotiated is defined in 37.12.4 (Context).

-The current AP MLD may forward to the target AP MLD any pending individually addressed downlink Data frames that are intended for the non-AP MLD that initiated Seamless roaming [Actual mechanism TBD].

 The current AP MLD shall send a TBD Response frame to the non-AP MLD after the transfer or renegotiation of the context is completed.

 The non-AP MLD shall not transmit Class 3 frames to the target AP MLD until it has received the TBD Response frame sent by the current AP MLD.

-After the TBD Request and Response frame exchange, if the DS is not already notified about the update of the destination mapping for the non-AP MLD, the DS is notified about the update of the destination mapping for the non-AP MLD if necessary [M#44].
+After the TBD Request and Response frame exchange, if necessary and if the DS is not already notified about the update of the destination mapping for the non-AP MLD, the DS is notified about the update of the destination mapping for the non-AP MLD[M#44].

 37.12.4 Context [M#26]